 Travel Risks for International Travelers in Ivory Coast

-Ivory Coast, while not rife with risks for international travelers, is not among the safest places on the globe, either.
-So, you need to be aware of certain risk factors to be able to enjoy your trip tension-free.
+Ivory Coast is not rife with risks for international travelers.
+If you stay aware of only a few factors, you'll be able to enjoy your trip tension-free.

-Avoid traveling to the western part of Ivory Coast bordering Liberia.
-Cases of car-jackings and banditry are not infrequent here.
+Avoid traveling to the western part of Ivory Coast bordering Liberia, as this region isn't the safest.

 Avoid desolate areas and deserted beaches, even more so if you are a woman traveling alone.
-The risk of sexual assaults and muggings are there, so always travel in groups.
+It is best to always travel in groups.

-There are strong coastal currents in several locations.
-Pay heed to swimming advisories.
-In the absence of any, don’t go swimming alone or in a deserted part of the beach.
+There is a possibility of strong coastal currents in several locations.
+Pay heed to swimming advisories, don’t go swimming alone or in a deserted part of the beach, and you'll be able to steer clear of any harm.

 Ivory Coast Travel Medical Insurance for International Travelers – FAQs